China urges India to severely punish those responsible for border conflict

 New Delhi, June 17: China has urged India to severely punish those responsible for the conflict.

-China's foreign minister, Wang Yi said India must severely punish those responsible for convict and also control its frontline troops.
+China's foreign minister, Wang Yi said India must severely punish those responsible for the convict and also control its frontline troops.
 Reuters while quoiting the Chinese Foreign Ministry also said that both nations have agreed to resolve the border clash in a fair way.

 The report also added that both nations would find ways to de-escalate the tensions as soon as possible.